kahlstrm/nixos-config/README.md

 ```

 This should setup the system for this configuration and switch to it.
-For new systems that are not yet logged in to App Store, some errors might pop up that you
+For new systems that aren't logged in to App Store, some errors might come up that
-need to manually configure/setup.
-After configuring these, run the previous command again
+need manual configuration/setup.
+After configuring these, repeat the previous command
-until it succeeds.
+again until it succeeds.

 The configuration export the correct `NIXNAME`
 environment variable in your shell environment, so running `make` again works without